What to know about the 2020 presidential debates

 The first presidential debate between President Trump and former vice president Joe Biden is scheduled to take place Sept.
-29, and there are two more set for Oct.
+29, and two more presidential debates are set for Oct.
 15 and 22.
-The debate between Vice President Pence and Sen. Kamala D. Harris (D-Calif.) is slated for Oct.
-7. Here’s what you need to know about how and where to watch the debates.
+The vice-presidential debate between Vice President Pence and Sen. Kamala D. Harris (D-Calif.) is slated for Oct.
+7.

-The nonpartisan Commission on Presidential Debates has announced the moderators for each debate: Chris Wallace of Fox News, Susan Page of USA Today, Steve Scully of C-SPAN and Kristen Welker of NBC News.

-Unlike in years past, there is only one moderator in each debate, as the pandemic necessitates having as few people onstage as possible.
-The Trump campaign suggested moderators that included a number of Fox News hosts and conservative commentators.
-In response, the commission said it would take “great care, as always, to ensure that the selected moderators are qualified and fair.”
-None of the campaign’s suggestions were given the job.

-Trump’s campaign also unsuccessfully lobbied for an additional debate, arguing there needed to be one earlier in September because the expansion of voting by mail means ballots could be decided earlier.
-The commission rejected that idea, noting the “difference between ballots having been issued by a state and those ballots having been cast by voters, who are under no compulsion to return their ballots before the debates.”

-We don’t know what the audience will look like for these debates, whether there will even be one, or even whether the candidates will appear virtually or together onstage.
-The Trump campaign requested that both candidates appear onstage together.
-The commission did not respond to that request, saying only that it will follow all Centers for Disease Control and Prevention guidelines and that it has retained Cleveland Clinic as a health security adviser for the debates.
+The pandemic has forced some changes to debate traditions: Unlike in years past, there is only one moderator in each debate.
+The candidates will appear onstage, but far apart.
+It’s likely there won’t be an audience.
+The nonpartisan Commission on Presidential Debates said it will follow all Centers for Disease Control and Prevention guidelines and that it has retained Cleveland Clinic as a health security adviser for the debates.

 Here’s what we know so far about each individual debate: